Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Methodology

-Due to the approximate separability and low-rank compressibility (see equation \ref{eq:summary}), forgery-irrelevant features are projected into this low-rank subspace through training.
-The causal factors associated with artifacts have been learned within orthogonal complement space.
-Specifically, its orthogonal complement space is:
+By actively projecting the features into this low-rank subspace through training, the redundant, macroscopic semantics (e.g., identity and background) are isolated.
+Consequently, the causal factors $Z_c$ associated with authentic forgery artifacts are disentangled and preserved within the orthogonal complement space: